A charitable gift through your retirement assets is a versatile way to support Trout Unlimited during, and after your lifetime.

 Example: Bill wants to provide for his children, but he also wishes to leave a charitable gift to Trout Unlimited.
 Bill decides to pass on income tax-free inheritances such as real estate, cash, and life insurance to his heirs, and give his retirement plan assets in support of Trout Unlimited.
 The assets in his account will pass to Trout Unlimited free of any income tax obligation.
 In addition, Bill’s gift qualifies for an estate tax charitable deduction.
 Most important, Bill can change his mind at any time about the gift.

-If you are 70 ½ or older, you can make a tax-free distribution from your traditional or Roth IRA to Trout Unlimited.
-TU supporters can donate up to $100,000 each year without incurring income tax on their withdrawal.
-It’s an efficient way to support TU through your required minimum distributions, and in many circumstances, can help individuals save significant taxes.
+If you are 70 ½ or older, you can make a tax-free distribution from your IRA to Trout Unlimited.
+These “Qualified Charitable Distributions” (QCD) allow individuals to donate up to $100,000 each year without incurring income tax on that amount of their withdrawal.
+It’s an efficient way to support TU, and can help individuals save significant taxes.

 To qualify as a tax-free distribution:

-- No goods or services may be provided in exchange for your contribution.
+- You cannot receive any goods or services in exchange for the QCD portion of your IRA donation.

 Please consult your professional tax advisor before contributing through your retirement account.